Epoché Psychotherapy

 I provide integration therapy for adults who've had experiences with psilocybin, MDMA, ayahuasca, or other psychedelics—whether legal, clinical, or self-guided.
 This work focuses on processing trauma that surfaced and translating insights into lasting change.
 Learn more about psychedelic integration →

-Do you offer trauma intensives?
+Do you offer longer sessions?

 Concerns About Therapy